 For example, the Caring for Cichlids niche (Cichlids are a type of aquarium fish).
 The methods/tips/tricks/strategies you use to care for Cichlids will be the same now as they will be 10 years from now.

 People call this an “Evergreen Niche”.
 They think by choosing evergreen niches, they can get the business all setup online and it will run on autopilot forever without ever having to touch it again.

 But they’re wrong.
 My dad and I are in an “Evergreen Niche” (gardening).
 We are constantly tweaking and fine-tuning our business on a daily basis.

-We always have split-tests going, we’re always trying to improve conversion rates, increase subscriber opt-in rates, creating new products, new funnels, new lead magnets, new autoresponder sequences and much, much more (don’t worry if you didn’t understand any of that, I’ll explain what all of this stuff is shortly).
+We always have split-tests going, we’re always trying to improve conversion rates, increase subscriber opt-in rates, create new products, new funnels, new lead magnets, new autoresponder sequences, and much, much more (don’t worry if you didn’t understand any of that, I’ll explain what all of this stuff is shortly).

 Never settle for the results you’re getting.
 There’s always someone out there doing better than you.

 Alright, let me explain how I laid out all of this info and how you can use it to get the best results.